0xPolygonMiden/miden-base/docs/architecture/state.md

 As described in the [notes section](notes.md), there are two types of notes:

 - **Public notes:** where the entire note content is stored on-chain.
-- **Private notes:** where only the note’s hash is stored on-chain.
+- **Private notes:** where only the note’s commitment is stored on-chain.

 Private notes greatly reduce storage requirements and thus result in lower fees.
 They add only $64$ bytes to the state ($32$ bytes when produced and $32$ bytes when consumed).